Code-Institute-Submissions/Geoskincare-Malaysia/README.md

          ##### As a Returning Visitor, I want to find out if there are any promotions/ offers.
           1. Users can find the promotion section when they first enter the site. *See above for website promotion image*
          ##### As a Returning Visitor, I want to be able to give them feedback.
-          1. Users can send us message on the Contact page. *See above for website contact image*
+          1. Users can send us messages on the Contact page. *See above for website contact image*

       - #### Frequent User Goals